 Costa Rica follows the Southern Hemisphere academic calendar which means winter break is two weeks in July and summer break is from mid-December to the end of February.
 Students who want to study in Costa Rica for an academic year may want to consider studying a consecutive spring and fall term because that is the academic year in Costa Rica.
-Students may also study in the fall and spring, but need to know that housing isn't provided from mid-December to the end of January because of UCR's summer break.
+Students may also study there for a fall and spring, but note that housing isn't provided in January because it's summer break.
 Students could use this time to return to the United States, travel, or volunteer at a national park.
-Sometimes it is possible to stay with the host family during the break, but it can't be guaranteed.

 Students live with host families during their time in Costa Rica.
-The Grupo de Kansas on-site staff members arrange individual host family placements for each student after reviewing each student's host family preferences.
-Many host families have been receiving Grupo de Kansas students for many years, so they are used to helping U.S. students adjust to the Costa Rican culture and are warm and welcoming.
+The Grupo de Kansas on-site staff members arrange individual host family placements after reviewing each student's host family preferences.
+Some of the host families have been receiving Grupo de Kansas students for many years, so they are used to helping U.S. students adjust to the Costa Rican culture and are warm and welcoming.
 Housing includes three meals a day and host families can accommodate most dietary restrictions.
 When possible, several Grupo de Kansas students are placed in the same neighborhood.
 Students take the very reliable, inexpensive city bus system to travel from their home to the university.

-The program places students with host families because of the great strides students have in their language learning ability and it allows them to become more integrated in Costa Rican society and the culture.
+The program places students with host families because of the great strides students have in their language learning ability and it allows them to become more integrated in Costa Rican society and culture.
 Students consistently report that host families are one of the highlights of their experience in Costa Rica.

 The Grupo de Kansas office is located on campus close to many UCR facilities with two Costa Rican staff members, Zaida Ugalde, On-site Program Coordinator & Isa Alcázar, On-site Assistant Program Coordinator.